openedx/openedx-filters/docs/concepts/openedx-filters.rst

 Components
 ~~~~~~~~~~

 #.
 Application (caller): The component that calls the filter during its execution, triggering the pipeline to process the input data.
-Developers may have added this call to a part of the application to handle different behaviors under certain conditions.
+Developers may have added this call to a part of the application to include different behaviors.
 E.g., a user enrolls in a course, triggering the `CourseEnrollmentStarted filter`_.
 #.
 OpenEdxPublicFilter: The class that implements all methods used to manage the execution of the filter.
 #.
 PipelineStep1...N: The pipeline steps that are executed in sequence, each processing the input data and returning potentially modified data.
-These steps are defined by the developer and configured in the filter configuration.
+These steps are defined by the developer to introduce additional behaviors.
 E.g., a pipeline step that checks user eligibility for enrollment.

 Workflow
 ~~~~~~~~

 The workflow of triggering an Open edX Filter in an application with N pipeline steps configured is as follows:

 #.
-An application component (caller) invokes the filter during its execution by calling the ``run_filter`` method implemented by the :term:`filter definition<Filter Definition>`.
+An application component (caller) invokes the filter during its execution by calling the ``run_filter`` method implemented by its :term:`filter definition<Filter Definition>`.

 #.
 The ``run_filter`` method of the filter calls the ``OpenEdxPublicFilter.run_pipeline`` method under the hood, which manages the execution of the filter's pipeline.